sphere-lab/javascript/README.md

    <a name="classes--should--have--names"></a><a name="9.8"></a>

 - [9.8](#class--declaration--should--have--names) Classes should have names.
 If you create a class, that means you want to have something that encapsulates common object behavior.
-If so, you must provide a name for it - it makes reading and understanding the code easier.
+If so, you must provide a name for it - makes reading and understanding the code easier.

+   <a name="classes--should--have--names"></a><a name="9.8"></a>

+- [9.9](#one--class--one--file) One class - one file.
+Your code must be easy to decompose.

+   <a name="classes--should--have--names"></a><a name="9.8"></a>

+- [9.10](#class--file--name--should--be--same) Class file name should be equals to class name.
+You code must not have surprises for reader.
 **[⬆ back to top](#table-of-contents)**

 ## Modules